-- Only use original SFC refill sets. - Only replenish service fluid if a message to do so appears on the operating panel. - ▷ Ensure that no dirt or foreign bodies enter the filling hole.
+- Only use original SFC refill sets. - Only replenish service fluid if a message to do so appears on the operating panel.

 - Original refill sets are available from all authorised dealers and service centres. - Turn off fuel cell and remove the device's connector plug. - Remove the air discharge hose. - Cut off the tip of the nozzle on the refill bottle. - Pour the entire content of the refill bottle into the connection for the air discharge hose. - Re-insert the air discharge hose. - Plug the device's connector plug back on again. - Press the reset button.